lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 The environment disappears, and the work stays.

 And for what its worth, the DWM I'm sporting now is one that no one else has; it is mine and in that sense truly unique.
 You build your own program, patches, the binds et al.
-Making sure all prerequisites are fulfilled you can then just copy your suckless configs to basically any distro and run a make clean install.
+Making sure all prerequisites are fulfilled you can then just copy your suckless configs to basically any distro and run a `sudo make clean install`.

 I guess I finally found my sweet spot after all.